 Historic Sites of Manitoba: Government House (10 Kennedy Street, Winnipeg)

-Government House, situated at 10 Kennedy Street in Winnipeg adjacent to the Legislative Building, is the official residence of the Lieutenant-Governor of Manitoba.
-Its construction, by local builder Joseph Edmond Gelley under the supervision of architect David Smith, began in September 1882 and was completed in under a year.
+Government House, situated at 10 Kennedy Street adjacent to the Legislative Building, was constructed by local builder Joseph Edmond Gelley under the supervision of architect David Smith starting in September 1882.
+It was completed in under a year.
 James Cox Aikins was the first Lieutenant-Governor to take up residence, in September 1883.
 It was transferred to Manitoba’s jurisdiction in 1885, symbolizing the completion of Manitoba’s parliamentary political structure.

-The building has undergone extensive renovations through the years, with additions added in the early years successively replaced by an assembly room on the north side where public receptions are held (1961, designed by provincial architect Basil Roy McPherson) and on the south side a garage and greenhouse (1963).
-It is one of only three Government Houses across Canada that has been used continuously as a residence since its construction (the other two being in Newfoundland and Prince Edward Island).
+The building has undergone extensive renovations through the years, with additions made in the early years successively replaced by an assembly room on the north side where public receptions are held (1961, designed by provincial architect Basil Roy McPherson) and on the south side a garage and greenhouse (1963).
+It is one of only three Government Houses across Canada that has been used continuously as a residence since its construction, the other two being in Newfoundland and Prince Edward Island.